-Congress Should Continue to CAREOn the Expiration of the Federal Pandemic Unemployment Compensation
+Why Congress Should Continue to CAREOn the Expiration of FPUC

 By Collin KanePublished July 21, 2020

 The CARES Act provided supplemental unemployment insurance benefits of $600 a week to all workers who qualify for benefits.
 These benefits will expire at the end of July.
-Should this supplement be extended?
+Why should this supplement be extended?

-Congress’s infusion of trillions of dollars into the economy at the end of March to support businesses, frontline workers, and citizens of all ages was an integral step towards addressing the economic crisis precipitated by the novel coronavirus.
-As individuals lost their jobs, the Federal Pandemic Unemployment Compensation (FPUC) provided an additional $600 a week on top of other unemployment compensation for which workers are eligible.
+Congress’s infusion of trillions of dollars into the economy at the end of March to support businesses, frontline workers, and citizens of all ages was a step towards addressing the economic crisis precipitated by the novel coronavirus.
+As individuals lost their jobs, the Federal Pandemic Unemployment Compensation (FPUC) provided an additional $600 a week on top of other unemployment compensation for which workers were eligible.
 In June 2020, new research indicated money spent under the CARES Act was predicted to reduce poverty to pre-crisis levels.
-Early forecasts such as the above are a reminder of the necessity of supplements such as FPUC to mitigate the negative consequences of the COVID19 pandemic.
+Early forecasts such as the above are a reminder of the capacity of supplements such as FPUC to mitigate the negative consequences of the COVID19 pandemic.

-Municipalities and states do not have the capacity to provide the needed support for residents in the latter half of 2020.
-The state of economic recession requires state and municipal governments to balance emergent needs at the local level while suffering the most financially.
-State tax revenues collapse, meanwhile costs continue to spring left and right.
+Municipalities and states do not have full capacity to provide demanded support for residents in the latter half of 2020.
+The state of economic recession requires state and municipal governments to balance emergent needs at the local level while suffering financially.
 Congress can extend individual citizen support to fill these gaps with programs such as FPUC.
-The weekly benefit of FPUC combined with the expanded eligibility of programs such as Pandemic Unemployment Assistance (PUA) allow for a reduction in disparities across state lines, putting the country on a path to move forward together towards a healthy and recovered economy.
+The weekly benefit of FPUC combined with the expanded eligibility of programs such as Pandemic Unemployment Assistance (PUA) allow for a reduction in disparities across state lines, putting the country on a path to move forward towards a recovered economy.

 The Congressional Budget Office’s report from early June predicted that an extension of FPUC will lower employment while increasing the nation’s economic output in the second half of 2020.
-Furthermore, the report predicts both lower employment and lowered economic output for the calendar year 2021 under the original supplement provisions.
-While an extension of CARES’s FPUC at maximum value may not be fully desired, the program should be extended to aid citizens across states as they deal with continued pressures of the pandemic with the proven benefits of policy implementation.
-The pandemic and economic crisis are not over, and without being appropriately addressed, their consequences will continue to exacerbate existing inequities to create long lasting damage.
+Further, the report predicts both lower employment and lowered economic output for the calendar year 2021 under the original supplement provisions.
+This indicates that while an extension of CARES’s FPUC at maximum value may not be fully desired, an extension of the program should aid citizens across states as they deal with continued pressures of the pandemic with the proven benefits of policy implementation.
+The pandemic and economic crisis are not over and, without being appropriately addressed, their consequences could exacerbate existing inequities to create long lasting damage.